usedhondacivic/ROS-docker-container/README.md

 5. Wait patiently, Docker is building your development environment.
 This step will take several minutes the first time, but will take less than a second on subsequent connections.

+6. Open a VSCode terminal (Terminal -> new terminal).
+It should say `lcl up` on the left hand side.
+Run `rosrun rviz rviz`.

-6. Visit http://localhost:8080/vnc.html to see the system GUI.
-It's recommended you only use this GUI to interact with GUI applications (RVis) and use the VSCode terminal (Terminal -> new terminal) to run your commands.
+7. Visit http://localhost:8080/vnc.html to see the system GUI.
+It's recommended you only use this GUI to interact with GUI applications (RVis) and use the VSCode terminal to run your commands.
 It's much faster.

 Have a need for speed? noVNC is definitely slower than native apps (but still much better than the VMs because it's on your local network).